 Priors Scenic Express: 1800 816 234 within Australia

 Sydney's main terminus for local and regional trains and buses is Central Station at Railway Square, close to Chinatown.
-Trains operate North to the CBD and across the harbour to North Sydney and beyond, West to Paramatta and Liverpool, as well as East to Bondi Junction and South past and including Sydney Airport.
+Trains operate North to the CBD and across the harbour to North Sydney and beyond, as well as east to Bondi Junction and South past and including Sydney Airport.
 Sydney train maps and train timetables can be found at Transport NSW.

 Intercity and Country NSW Trains

 Trains depart Central Station for many NSW destinations, including the South Coast, Blue Mountains, Southern Highlands, Central Coast, North Coast, Country NSW and Outback NSW.
 Travelling long distances is easy and affordable on regional train and coach services.

 The Inner West Light Rail network operates in both directions between Central Station and Dulwich Hill in Sydney’s West.
 The CBD and South East Light Rail is a new light rail network, which includes the L2 Randwick Line connecting Circular Quay to Randwick (already running) and the L3 Kingsford Line between Moore Park and Kingsford at Nine Ways (set to open in March 2020).
 Visit Transport NSW for more information and for a Sydney Light Rail map.

 Ferries provide a fast and convenient way to cross the harbour, as well as offering a fantastic vantage point of the city.
 From Circular Quay you can take the Manly Fast Ferry or F1 to Manly, the F2 to Taronga Zoo and the F4 to Watsons Bay and Rose Bay.

 The river ferry travels up the Parramatta River from Circular Quay to Parramatta, with stops along the way including Cockatoo Island, Cabarita and Sydney Olympic Park.
 The full journey takes about 90 minutes depending on stops.